matter-labs/zksync-docs/content/00.zksync-network/10.guides/20.zksync-101/_hello/_era-vm.md

 Copy the private key for the first rich wallet from `.env.example` to the `.env` file.

 ::callout{icon="i-heroicons-exclamation-triangle" color="amber"}
-Never save a real private key to the `.env` file!
+Never store a private key associated with real funds in the `.env` file!
+The `.env` file stores keys in plain text, which is a security risk.
+Use only test or burner wallets for development.
 ::

 ## Deploy the contract